 Demonstrating these three criteria requires deep introspection into your life, values, passions, and goals.
 An authentic, thoughtful answer is necessary for laying a strong foundation upon which you will build the rest of your application.
 Of course, this is easier said than done.
 To help you tackle the HBS MBA application and its mammoth essay, please check out our special article on the Harvard MBA application essay.

-Or even better, talk to us.
+Or even better,

 We absolutely LOVE helping our students get into Harvard.
 It’s our favorite school to work on because our process so uniquely equips our students to shine authentically through their essays and project confident humility and executive presence in their interviews.
 If you got value out of this article, it’s just the tiniest tip of the iceberg of value our clients get in sharing the process with us as their 1:1 dedicated guide.